 Even after getting a handle on this naming convention, it still isn’t entirely clear whether all of the minor Panda updates were just data refreshes or if some of them incorporated new signals as well.

 Regardless, the timeline of Panda updates is, at least, well known and is as follows:

 - 1.0: February 23, 2011.
-The first iteration of a then unnamed algorithm update was introduced (12 percent of queries were impacted), shocking the search engine optimization industry and many big players, as well as effectively ending the “content farm” business model as it existed at the time.
+The first iteration of a then-unnamed algorithm update was introduced (12 percent of queries were impacted), shocking the search engine optimization industry and many big players and effectively ending the “content farm” business model as it existed at the time.

 - 2.0 (#2): April 11, 2011.
 The first update to the core Panda algorithm.
 This update incorporated additional signals, such as sites that Google users had blocked.

 - 2.1 (#3): May 9, 2011.
 The industry-first called this Panda 3.0, but Google clarified that it was just a data refresh, as would be true of the 2.x updates to come.

 - 2.2 (#4): June 21, 2011

 - 2.4 (#6) International: August 12, 2011.
 Panda was rolled out internationally for all English-speaking countries and non-English speaking countries except for Japan, China, and Korea.

 - 2.5 (#7) and Panda-Related Flux: September 28, 2011.
 Following this update, on October 5, 2011, Cutts announced to “expect some Panda-related flux in the next few weeks.”
 Confirmed flux dates were October 3 and October 13.